xvik/dropwizard-guicey-ext/guicey-eventbus/README.md

 )
 ```

-By default, event listeners considered not thread safe and so no parallel events processing (for single method!)
+By default, event listeners considered not thread safe and so no parallel events processing (for single method)
 will be performed.
 To mark subscriber as thread safe use `@AllowConcurrentEvents`:

 ```java